Jacobjeevan/Reddit-Upvote-Predictor/README.md

 > Run setup.sh to setup Virtual environment and required dependencies.

-## Step 3: Setup Praw.ini (Required only for 4b)
+## Step 3: Setup Praw.ini

 Create a developer app on reddit, get the client_id, client_secret and replace them in praw.ini file.
 Also replace username and password fields with respective credentials.

-## Step 4a:
+## Step 4: Run fetch_dataset.py

-Use existing data.
-Run SimpleTransformers and FastAI with their respective notebooks.
+Run fetch_dataset.py to scrape and save relevant information from user input subreddit.

-## Step 4b (Alternate):
+## Step 5: Run preprocess_dataset.py

-Run script.py (or Datafetch.ipynb) to fetch comments from reddit.
-Run Dataprocess multiclass notebook for processing data for SimpleTransformers model and Dataprocess onehot notebook for processing data for FastAI model.
+Run preprocess_dataset.py to preprocess and clean the scraped data for training the models.

-## Files:
+## Step 6:

-**TransformersModel.ipynb** contains simpletransformers model (BERT based, pending work)

-**praw.ini** contains reddit setup details.

-**FlairModel.ipynb** contains Flair model.

-**fastmodel.ipynb** contains FastAI based model.
+Run the notebooks under respective folder to run the models.
+Current work also includes converting the models into scripts for future use.